motorcycle tours cambodia & LAOS

 The day continues with a gentle sweeping trail up to the impressive sounding Kong Island, though fortunately no oversize gorillas are resident there.
 After this it’s a ferry to Mounlaphamok and then we take a dirt road along the Mekong up to Champassak town, to spend our first night in Laos at a gorgeous riverside resort.

-Accommodation will be in a luxury resort with a swimming pool beside the Mekong River.
+Accommodation will be in a luxury resort with a swimming pool beside the Mekong River

 After a riverside breakfast, we’ll ride north alongside the Mekong before crossing on another local ferry.
-We then follow a small dirt track that will lead us through Xe Pian National Park before branching off onto a series of delightfully narrow ox-cart and single-track trails that wind through thick forest.
+We then follow dirt roads and a small dirt track that will lead us through Xe Pian National Park before branching off onto a series of delightfully narrow ox-cart and single-track trails that wind through thick forest.
 There’s plenty of creek crossings to master so you’ll need to have your wits about you to keep everything but you feet dry!

 Accommodation will be in a quality guest house.